Magnus167/Minecraft-Datapack-Template/README.md

 # Minecraft JE Datapack Guide
 ---
 #### What is this datapack for?
-This datapack template for Minecraft Java Edition will eventually server as a full tutorial for new datapack developers with the intention to help teach more players how to build datapacks!
+This datapack template for Minecraft Java Edition will eventually serve as a full tutorial for new datapack developers with the intention to help teach more players how to build datapacks!